Nuwa-genomics/Nuwa/docs/tutorials/clustering/Preprocess.md

 # Preprocessing

 We will now preprocess our raw data which will reduce noise from non-biological signal as well as filter out low quality cells.
 Part of the preprocessing stage is also tranforming the data such as log-normalizing or scaling data to a given distribution.
 This will help give more meaningful results and help remove outliers.

-These will all be explained in this section.
+## Exploratory data analysis

+In order to better understand our data, we will perform the EDA part of our analysis.
+This will involve using statistical methods including visualizations to provide a summary of different aspects or characteristics.

-## Highest expressed genes
+### Highest expressed genes

 First let's which genes are the most expressed across our dataset: